h4026492-hash/subtrack/README.md

-# SubMate
+# SubTrack

-SubMate is a mobile-first subscription management app built with Expo (React Native) and a Spring Boot backend.
+SubTrack is a mobile-first subscription management app built with Expo (React Native) and a Spring Boot backend.
 It shows glass-style UI, animated dashboards, per-subscription AI insights, and a chat assistant — ready for local development and App Store submission.

 ## Features
 - Glass-style UI with smooth animations and charts